 Fenced area

-On Thursday July 10th under ‘Petitions’ a full Council Meeting discussed ‘Reinstate the dog-free fenced area in Blakers Park”.
+On July 10th 2025 a full Council Meeting discussed the Petition to ‘Reinstate the dog-free fenced area in Blakers Park”.
+See below for full background details.

 Simon Andrews (petition organiser and Cleveland Road resident) presented the petition and then Theresa Fowler (Labour Councillor for our ward) spoke in support, as did Councillors from all the other parties, plus an independent Councillor.